Websoft9/ansible-ruby/README.md

 #### How to install and view the latest release?

-Get the RabbitMQ version from [RabbitMQ repository](https://github.com/apache/incubator-rabbitmq/releases), and modify the Ansible variable **[rabbitmq_version](/roles/rabbitmq/defaults/main.yml)** to change the RabbitMQ version for this repository.
+Get the Ruby Runtime version from [Ruby Runtime repository](https://github.com/apache/incubator-rabbitmq/releases), and modify the Ansible variable **[rabbitmq_version](/roles/rabbitmq/defaults/main.yml)** to change the Ruby Runtime version for this repository.

 #### Is the default password safe?